paion-data/astraios/docs/docs/elide/data-model.md

 ----------

 <!-- markdown-link-check-disable -->
-Data models are intended to be a _view_ on top of the [data store](datastores) or the set of data stores which support our Astraios-based service.
+Data models are intended to be a _view_ on top of the [data store](datastores) or the set of data stores which support our Elide-based service.
 While other JPA-based workflows often encourage writing data models that exactly match the underlying schema of the data store, we propose a strategy of isolation on per-service basis.
 Namely, we recommend creating a data model that only supports precisely the bits of data we need from our underlying schema.
 Often times there will be no distinction when first building our systems.
 However, as our systems scale and we develop multiple services with overlapping data store requirements, isolation often serves as an effective tool to **reduce interdependency** among services and **maximize the separation of concern**.
 Overall, while models can correspond to our underlying data store schema as a one-to-one representation, it's not always strictly necessary and sometimes even undesirable.
 <!-- markdown-link-check-enable -->

-As an example, let's consider a situation where we have two Astraios-based microservices: one for our application backend and another for authentication (suppose account creation is performed out-of-band for this example).
+As an example, let's consider a situation where we have two Elide-based microservices: one for our application backend and another for authentication (suppose account creation is performed out-of-band for this example).
 Assuming both of these rely on a common data store, they'll both likely want to recognize the same underlying _User_ table.
 However, it's quite likely that the authentication service will only ever require information about user **credentials** and the application service will likely only ever need user **metadata**.
 More concretely, you could have a system that looks like the following:

 Table schema: